Abigail Geisinger: Philanthropy

-In 1912, Abigail Geisinger purchased 14 acres of land in Danville upon which she intended to build a hospital in memory of her second husband, George.
+In 1912, Abigail Geisinger purchased 14 acres of land in Danville to build the George F. Geisinger Memorial Hospital.
 She broke ground on May 1, 1913 and what is now the Geisinger Medical Center was completed in 1915.
 In addition to the hospital, Abigail donated large amounts of her wealth towards the Danville YMCA, and established a support group for widowed women named the Home for Friendless Women.

+Religion and death

-Abigail Geisinger died at the George F. Geisinger hospital on July 8, 1921, after suffering from a fall three weeks earlier.
+Geisinger was a Presbyterian who was an active parishioner of the Mahoning Presbyterian Church.
+She died at the George F. Geisinger hospital on July 8, 1921, after suffering from a fall three weeks earlier.